 As well as returning as Kaneez, Sunetra Sarker will also act as producer on this fourth series of Ackley Bridge.

-Ackley Bridge returns in April on Channel 4.
+Ackley Bridge returns on April 19 on Channel 4.